Last Updated on: 13th May 2023, 04:32 pm

-Once you’re sure that the wound has stopped bleeding, brush off any remaining powder.
-If the bleeding worsens, take your parrot to a vet to cauterize the wound and stem the blood flow.
+Once the wound has stopped bleeding, brush off any remaining powder.
+If the bleeding worsens, take the parrot to a vet to cauterize the wound and stem the blood flow.

 How Often Should You Trim Parrot Nails?

-Parrots’ claws grow continuously, so they won’t stay short and blunt forever.
-Parrots’ claws grow at different rates based on their diet, cage setup, and climbing habits.
+Parrots’ claws grow continuously, meaning they won’t stay short and blunt forever.
+Parrots’ claws grow at different rates based on their personality, diet, cage setup, and climbing habits.

-After cutting your parrot’s nails, you may initially notice your parrot struggling to grasp, climb and balance.
+After cutting a parrot’s nails, you may initially notice it’s struggling to grasp, climb and balance.
 This may mean you’ve cut its claws too short, but an adjustment period is normal.

-After a few days, your parrot will have learned how to adjust its grasp in line with its new nail length.
+After a few days, the parrot will have learned how to adjust its grasp in line with its new nail length.

-Over time, your parrot will naturally file its nails into a sharp point again.
-It’ll do this by grasping various textures (toys, bars, surfaces, and perches).
+Over time, a parrot will naturally file its nails into a sharp point again by grasping various textures (toys, bars, surfaces, and perches).

-There are things you can do to keep your parrot’s claws short naturally, such as:
+There are things you can do to keep a parrot’s claws short naturally, including:

 - Real tree branches.
 The rough texture will wear down the parrot’s nails.